Evaporation Lines and Early Pregnancy Tests

-When an ovum is fertilized in your body and after the embryo attaches to the uterine wall the newly formed placenta produces the pregnancy hormone or Human Chorionic Gonadotropin (hCG).
+When an ovum is fertilized in your body and after the embryo attaches to the uterine wall, the newly formed placenta produces the pregnancy hormone or Human Chorionic Gonadotropin (hCG).
 Home pregnancy tests contain monoclonal antibodies, which are molecules coated with a substance that bonds to Human Chorionic Gonadotropin (hCG).
-If Human Chorionic Gonadotropin (hCG) is detected, the test reacts with a positive sign.
+If Human Chorionic Gonadotropin (hCG) is detected, the test reacts with a positive result.

-The first type of home pregnancy tests – dip tests, involves collecting your urine in a cup and dipping a stick into the urine, or putting urine into a special container with an eyedropper.
+The first type of home pregnancy tests – dip strip pregnancy tests, involves collecting your urine in a container and dipping a stick into the urine, or putting urine into a special container with an eyedropper.
 A second type of home pregnancy tests-stream tests, involves placing a stick into your urine stream and soaking the tip of the pregnancy test with your urine.

 Tests vary in how long you have to wait to get a result.
 This time period is called reaction time of the test.
 You will be looking for a change in color, a line or symbol (like a plus or minus).
 All tests come with instructions and it is important that you follow these instructions to get an accurate reading.

-Evaporation lines, as the name suggests are caused due to evaporation of the urine in then test area.
+Evaporation lines, as the name suggests are caused due to evaporation of the urine within then testing area of your pregnancy test.
 These are lines that shows in the result window of the test, exactly where a positive sign would be.
 An evaporation line develops when the urine on the test area begins to dry, leaving a faint, usually colorless line.
 Evaporation lines appear to show up (or not show up) as a result of the composition of the particular urine specimen – and they may appear on any test regardless of brand.

 How Can you Avoid Formation of Evaporation Lines?